ramit21/soap-client/README.md

 the wsdl client, this maven command needs to be executed: 'mvn package'.

-Now to invoke the web service from the code, you need to add and use WebServiceGatewaySupport.
+Now to invoke the web service from the code, you need to add spring-ws-core and use WebServiceGatewaySupport.

 Starting this microservice actually makes a call to Soap service and prints the response.